ppatierno/kafka-hybrid-iot/README.md

 # OpenShift cluster

 In order to run this demo, you need an OpenShift cluster up and running.
-The simpler way for having that on your laptop is using the `minishift` tool you can download and install it following the instructions [here](https://docs.okd.io/latest/minishift/getting-started/installing.html).
+The simpler way for having that on your laptop is using the `minishift` tool you can download and install following the instructions [here](https://docs.okd.io/latest/minishift/getting-started/installing.html).
 After that, start the OpenShift cluster running the command:

     minishfit start